Information for Parents

 Each year; UOW staff and students hit the road to visit students and parents in towns all across NSW.
 In 2014 we're heading to Albury, Wagga Wagga, Griffith, Orange, Tamworth, Campbelltown and St George to speak to students and parents about the opportunities at UOW and answer any and all questions.
 Click here for dates and times that we'll be visiting a town near you.

-Do you know a student who is just about to start their first year of study at UOW?
-In this case, you might be interested in the Parents and Partners section of our First Year @ UOW page.
-This page is to welcome parents and partners to our UOW community and give you a bit of a 'heads up' of what will be going on.
+You might be interested in our Parents and Partners information on our First Year @ UOW page.
+We welcome parents and partners to our UOW community and give you a bit of a 'heads up' of what will be going on.

 HOW YOU CAN HELP